 Difficult Behaviour: Dangerous Behaviour: 1.
 Remind and refocus.
 1. Teacher to use the de-escalation script 2.
 Give the pupil limited choices ("this or (SLT member on call if needed). this").
 2. Provide a supportive environment for the 3.
 Temporary removal from the activity pupil to calm. (quick job / distraction).
 3. Ensure other pupils are safe.
 4. Move pupil within the class.
-4. Once calm, undertake Reflection log with 5.
-Discuss possible consequences. the pupils involved.
+4. Once calm, undertake Comic strip 5.
+Discuss possible consequences. conversation with the pupils involved.
 6. Send pupil to a partner teacher's 5.
 SLT member to review the incident with classroom with work (refocus on return staff involved and determine consequences with positive reinforcement). together.
-7. Reflection log completed with class 6.
-Teacher to ensure educational and teacher and pupil. protective consequences are followed through.
+7. Comic strip conversation completed with 6.
+Teacher to ensure educational and class teacher and pupil. protective consequences are followed through.
 7. Teacher to debrief with SLT.
 8. Teacher or SLT member to inform the parent/carer of the incident and measure put into place to help their child learn.
-9. Reflection log completed once child has calmed
+9. Incident form to be completed by all adults involved on the same day.